 RP: I am only beginning to experiment with monetization, so I can't really give you any figures.
 I am in the process of redesigning my blog with the help of my sponsor, Bootsnall.com, and by the end of the year the blog might start to earn money.

 MG: What non-monetary benefits, professional or personal, do you get from blogging?

 RP: It creates community for my book Vagabonding, and it helps brand me as a writer and travel expert.
 I also do this on my personal website, RolfPotts.com, but Vagablogging showcases a lot more content.
 And of course it's enjoyable to get useful information out to people who love to (or want to) travel.

-MG: You’ve said that, despite the lower pay, you enjoy writing for Internet publications because they offer more freedom, in both style and length, than print publications.
+MG: You’ve said that, despite the lower pay, you enjoy writing for internet publications because they offer more freedom, in both style and length, than print publications.
 Do you find blogging very different from writing for travel magazines and websites?

 RP: I do find blogging different from writing for travel magazines and websites, since the information I post on my blog is different from what I write for other venues.
-I suppose there is a little crossover in, say, the "Ask Rolf" columns I write for World Hum and the travel advice I dispense on my blog—but for the most part my blog is service-oriented and my non-blog writing is narrative-oriented.
+I suppose there is a little crossover in, say, the "Ask Rolf" columns I have written for World Hum and the travel advice I dispense on my blog—but for the most part my blog is service-oriented and my non-blog writing is narrative-oriented.
 There are, of course, bloggers who offer narrative content, but I rarely go in that direction.
 For the most part, my narrative writing goes into books, magazines and narrative websites, and my service writing goes into my blog.

 MG: As a writer, I see blogging as a way to promote myself.
 But, while many well-known writers have blogs, I rarely see stories by writers who started as travel bloggers appearing on prominent websites or in print.
 Do you think that blogging has a literary glass ceiling?